 Investing in our securities involves a high degree of risk.
-Before you make a decision to buy our securities, in addition to the risks and uncertainties described above under "Special Note Regarding Forward Looking Statements," you should carefully consider the risks and uncertainties described below together with all of the other information contained in this Quarterly Report on Form 10-Q. If any of the events or developments described below were to occur, our business, prospects, operating results and financial condition could suffer materially, the trading price of our common stock could decline, and you could lose all or part of your investment.
+Before you make a decision to buy our securities, you should carefully consider the risks and uncertainties described below together with all of the other information contained in this Quarterly Report on Form 10-Q. If any of the events or developments described below were to occur, our business, prospects, operating results and financial condition could suffer materially, the trading price of our common stock could decline, and you could lose all or part of your investment.
 The risks and uncertainties described below are not the only ones we face.
 Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may also adversely affect our business.